-Catchy slogans should create emotional appeal—an unrivaled perception that your business is different.
-Humanize your slogan.
-Study these tagline examples and ideas here to create a likeability promise—a slogan or phrase that consumers bond with and clobbers competition.
+Catchy slogans for business should create emotional appeal—an unrivaled perception that your idea is different.
+Use this list of 43 slogans for examples, then create your likeability promise—a slogan or catchy phrase that consumers bond with and clobbers competition.

 Yankee Doodle strategies are used by Motley Fool, Legally Blonde, Yahoo type winners, who Google Youtube and surf the Amazon to Kindle books.

-As the term doodle first appeared in the early 17th century, it is thought to derive its meaning from the Low German dudel or dödel, meaning "fool" or "simpleton."
+As the term doodle first appeared in the early 17th century, it is thought to derive its meaning from the Hessian soldiers', Low German dudel or dödel, meaning "fool" or "simpleton."

 Like finding and helping good friends, marketing and branding is a game of perceptions; whatever your perception is...that becomes your reality.
 Its real simple: whatever you believe with feeling becomes your reality.